Besao: Demographics

 The population of the town has been decreasing due to younger generations migrating to cities seeking for work.

+In the 2024 census, the population of Besao was 6,315 people, with a density of sigfig 6,315/173.62.

 Religion

-Besao,old traditional practices such as animal sacrifices (referred to as korban) were once a way to honor Kabunian (GOD), seek favor, ask for forgiveness, as well as for cleansing and thanksgiving.
+Besao, old traditional practices such as animal sacrifices (referred to as korban) were once a way to honor Kabunian (GOD), seek favor, ask for forgiveness, as well as for cleansing and thanksgiving.
 However, Christianity, specifically Episcopalianism, was introduced by American missionaries in the early 1900s, gradually becoming the dominant faith in the region.
 Besao's other practices include elements of animism.
 While animist traditions exist, they are not the primary faith of the community.
 The town is one of the few in the southern Cordillera mountains where aspects of ancestral worship and intangible heritage have been preserved by the older generations.
 However, with younger generations migrating to cities, these traditions face significant challenges to their continuity.
 Additionally, Christian groups have been gaining influence in the town, further contributing to changes in its religious landscape.

+Economy

+Besao's economy focuses on agriculture and micro-enterprises.
+Besao's agricultural production includes cash crops and Arabica coffee.
+Besao's economy is supported by micro-enterprises producing regional commodities.